Few things bring as much joy and happiness into our lives as a new puppy.

 When I was younger, we trained our puppy in a room full of old newspapers.
 These pads make things so much easier!

 And if you have an older dog that suffers from incontinence, these pads come in handy there, too.
+They are the best answer to the question: how to stop a Yorkie from peeing in the house.

 The easiest place to buy them is on amazon.
 They have tons of different brands available, but we always just recommend the Amazon Basics puppy pads, because they work just fine and they cost less than most other brands.